nomeata/tasty-expected-failure/README.md

 The module also provides `ignoreTest` to avoid running a test.
-Both funtions are implemented via the more general `warpTest`, which is also provided.
+Both funtions are implemented via the more general `wrapTest`, which is also provided.

 Why is this not provided by tasty?
 ----------------------------------